 Sea turtles strand due to a variety of natural and human causes.
 Natural causes of stranding or death can be due to old age, disease, predation, and cold stunning (hypothermia).
 Human induced strandings can be caused by hunting, boat strikes, fishing gear entanglement, and habitat degradation.

-Sea turtles are protected under the Endangered Species Act (1973) and Maryland Non-Game & Endangered Species Conservation Act (1975).
+Sea turtles are protected under the Endangered Species Act (1973) and Maryland Non-Game and Endangered Species Conservation Act (1975).
 Sea turtles are still protected under these laws even after their death.
 Collecting dead sea turtles remains is also considered a violation.
 Violations of these laws can result in hefty fines, imprisonment, or the seizure of vessels and personal property.

 What you can do to help sea turtles: